florentpoujol/LeanPHP/docs/various-thinkering.md

 - Container: autowire parameter that have a different name with an attribute
 - PhpViewRenderer: add layouts, easy escaping
 - seeder command: allow to have files in env-named folder ?
+- entity hydrator: make it recursive, have a default interface>implementation for common data interfaces like DateTimeInterface, allow to call the constructor ?